TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge support from NSF grant 2214177; from AFOSR grant FA9550-22-1-0249; from ONR MURI grants N00014-22-1-2740 and N00014-24-1-2603; from the MIT Quest for Intelligence; and from the Robotics and AI Institute.
-We thank Ryan Lindeborg for deploying TiPToP on his Trossen WidowX AI and for providing installation and debugging feedback.
 We thank Jesse Zhang for testing TiPToP at the University of Washington.
 We thank Wenlong Huang for help setting up FoundationStereo to improve point cloud accuracy, as well as several helpful discussions.
+We thank Omar Rayyan, Maximilian Argus, Wilbert Pumacay, and Mahi Shafiullah for their encouragement and invaluable debugging support, which enabled us to integrate \ours{} with MolmoSpaces, and for adding our results to the public leaderboard.
 We also thank Tom Silver, Chris Agia, Joey Hejna, Karl Pertsch, Danny Driess, and Fabio Ramos for helpful discussions and feedback on earlier drafts of this work.